-Even without factoring in the signup bonus and only looking at the credits, the dining credit ($120) + Uber credit ($120) + Airline credit ($100) = $340 is already more than enough to offset the $250 annual fee.
-Factor in all the other perks described above and you've got a winner card.
+Even without factoring in the signup bonus and only looking at the credits, the dining credit ($120) + Uber credit ($120) = $240 alone pretty much already covers the $250 annual fee.
+Factor in all the other perks described above and you've got a keeper card.

 Simply put, this is one of my favorite credit cards and an amazing looking one too!
 I will definitely be keeping my card for another year!

 Like the Content?
 Additional Questions?

 If you enjoyed the content and/or have found it helpful in any way, please consider supporting this site by using any of my referral links or simply by giving a like/follow on Instagram, Facebook, or Twitter!